marcfranquesa/ai-bias-and-transparency-blog/src/pages/about.md

 title: "About"
 ---

 This blog is done for the [Advanced Topics in Data Engineering 1](https://www.upc.edu/content/grau/guiadocent/pdf/ing/270224) course at _UPC_.
-We were lucky enough to partner with a group of students from the Philosophy degree at _Universitat de Barcelona_ to help us with the ethical issues regarding our topic, **bias & explainability in artificial intelligence**.
+We were lucky enough to partner with a group of students from the Philosophy degree at _Universitat de Barcelona_ to help us with the ethical issues regarding our topic, **bias & transparency in artificial intelligence**.

 ## Members